SuperDuperHackatonGroup/stena-challenge-openhack-2020/README.md

 ## Features
 * Traceable carbon footprints on all products
-* Rewards for choosing enviromentally friendly products
+* Rewards for choosing environmentally friendly products
 * Intelligent item suggestions for the individual

 ## Status